 A testimony attests and bears witness to how God moved in a person.
 It also bears witness to how God shows miracles in various ways.
 The good thing about these testimonies is that they bear the truth that can empower and encourage.

-As of late, with the pandemic, people are in discouraging situations.
 With testimonies, you can use this as a means to encourage and call believers to a moment to give thanks.
 Use storytelling methods and video editing.
 These can help you make the testimony presentable in visual form.

 You can also present this in the form of an interview.
 The host has a predetermined set of questions that can guide and ease the testifying person to answer.
 It works great as it helps them open up and share.